Want to try your hand at homemade nut butter? Here is the Ultimate Guide to Homemade Nut Butter with tips, tricks, recipes, photo tutorials and more!

 Oh, the wonderful world of nut butters!
 If you’re like me, you are mildly obsessed with nut butters.
 If you read my pantry staples post, you know nut butter is one of my staples!

-Nut butter is packed with healthy fat and protein which help fill you up and keep you satisfied!
-I love eating nut butter on its own (yep, by the spoonful!) or incorporating it into smoothie bowls, energy bites, and countless other snacks, meals, and desserts!
+Nut butter is delicious on its own (yep, by the spoonful!) and also great in smoothie bowls, energy bites, and countless other snacks, meals, and desserts.

-But nut butter, especially high-quality ones can be expensive!
-I personally LOVE making my own nut butter because it’s super easy and I can control the ingredients and flavors I use.
+Nut butter, especially high-quality ones, can be expensive!
+I personally love making my own because it’s super easy and lets me control the ingredients and flavors I use.

 So today we’re talking all about how to make homemade nut butter, the different nuts/seeds you can use, why it rocks AND I’m even giving you some recipes to try at the end.
 Think of this as your ULTIMATE guide to homemade nut butter ????????

-• You control the quality of ingredients.
-I know the quality of nut used when I make my own and I don’t have to worry about extra oils and sugars being added to the mix.
+- You control the quality of ingredients.
+When I make my own, I know exactly what’s going in and don’t have to worry about extra oils or added sugars.

-• You can add all sorts of flavors (or blends!)!
-Have you ever wanted a certain flavored or combination of flavored nut butter?!
+You can experiment with all sorts of flavors or blends!
+Have you ever wanted a unique flavored nut butter?
 I sure have.
-Maple vanilla cashew butter anyone?
+Maple vanilla cashew butter?
 Pumpkin spice almond butter?
-The flavored ones you find in the store are usually extra pricey and full of sugar!
+Store-bought flavored options are usually more expensive.

 It is so, so simple to make homemade nut butter.
 The most important step, in my opinion, is figuring out which nuts to use.
 Let me walk you through your options!